Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Leaving A Rúa on Day Seven of the Camino InglésLeaving A Rúa on Day Seven of the Camino Inglés

-It is another kilometer from the Café Bar Novo until the next town of Vilariño.
-If you blinked, you would miss this town!
+It is about another kilometer from the Café Bar Novo until the next town of Vilariño.

 Walking Through Vilariño on day seven of the Camino InglésWalking Through Vilariño